resolve109/study-aws-sa/aws-study-guide.md

   - Eliminates data processing and transfer costs associated with routing S3 traffic through NAT gateways
   - More cost-effective than using NAT instances or multiple NAT gateways for S3 access
   - Provides direct, private connectivity to S3 without traversing the public internet or NAT devices
+### VPC Security Best Practices
+- **Multi-tier Security Group Configuration**:
+  - For securing two-tier architectures with web and database layers:
+    - Create a security group for web servers allowing inbound traffic from 0.0.0.0/0 on port 443
+    - Create a security group for database instances allowing inbound traffic only from the web server security group on the database port
+  - References security groups rather than CIDR blocks for finer control of database access
+  - More secure than allowing database access from the entire public subnet CIDR
+  - Avoids using network ACLs which are stateless and require separate inbound/outbound rules
+  - Follows principle of least privilege by limiting database access to only web servers
+  - Security groups don't support deny rules; they're stateful and only need allow rules
+  - Simplifies security management as new web servers automatically get database acces
+### Network Load Balancer
+- **TLS for Data in Transit**:
+  - For securing data transmission in multi-tier applications:
+    - Configure a TLS listener on the Network Load Balancer
+    - Deploy the server certificate on the NLB
+  - Ensures encryption of data between clients and the load balancer
+  - Essential for applications processing sensitive information like sensor data
+  - Protects data in transit across all tiers of the application
+  - More directly addresses transport security than WAF or Shield (which focus on different security aspects)
+### Amazon VPC
+- **NAT Gateways for Internet Access from Private Subnets**:
+  - For EC2 instances in private subnets that need to communicate with external services (like license servers):
+    - Provision a NAT gateway in a public subnet
+    - Modify each private subnet's route table with a default route pointing to the NAT gateway
+  - This is a managed solution that minimizes operational maintenance compared to NAT instances
+  - NAT gateways must be placed in public subnets, not private subnets
+  - Creates a scalable, highly available solution that doesn't require patching or maintenance
+  - Appropriate for three-tier web applications where application and database tiers need outbound internet access

 ### AWS PrivateLink
 - **Overview**: